Some of the questions commonly asked by patients who need an MRI or magnetic resonance imaging exam:

 Will I be claustrophobic?

 Most people have no reaction at all.
 However, if you have had claustrophobic reactions to enclosed spaces before, you should let the technologist know.
 Even if you are uncomfortable in small spaces, staff members can help you complete the study.
-We also have a nurse available who can administer a mild sedative (only during certain hours of the day; please let us know in advance, and plan on having a driver).
+We also can administer an anti-anxiety medication (only during certain hours of the day; please let us know in advance, and plan on having a driver).

 Will I be alone?

 You will be in contact with a technologist at all times.
 Even when he or she is not in the MRI room, you will be able to talk to him or her by intercom.
 The technologist is always able to see you through a large patient viewing window.
+Each patient has access to a call button if immediate attention is needed.
 In some cases a friend or family member may stay in the scan room with you during your exam.
-Please consult our MRI schedulers at (907) 212-3146.
+Please consult our MRI schedulers at (907) 212-3156.

 Does the machine make a lot of noise?

 The magnet makes a knocking sound as images are being taken.
 In between scans the machine is quiet.
-Ear plugs are available to you for your exam and their use will not prevent you from hearing the technologist if he or she speaks to you during the exam.
+Ear plugs will be given to you for your exam and their use will not prevent you from hearing the technologist if he or she speaks to you during the exam.

 Do I have to hold still the whole time?

-You do have to remain as still as possible, but the time passes quickly.
+You do have to remain as still as possible during the exam.
 Moving during the procedure may require repeating parts of the exam so it is best to try to remain as still as possible for the best exam results.